Are you in love with hot beverages but are worried about the cost of boiling water in your kettle?

 How I’ve Estimated Kettle Boiling Costs

-In order to create this calculator, I took into account several factors, such as the cost of electricity (as you know, this varies from State to State), and the amount of water you’re boiling (4 cups = 1L).
-I also considered the power of your kettle, which might not make sense right now, but please bear with me and it will.
+To create the calculator and estimate kettle boiling costs, I took into account several factors, such as the cost of electricity (as you know, the cost varies from State to State) and the amount of water you’re boiling (4 cups = 1L).
+I also considered the power of your kettle, which might not make sense right now, but please bear with me, and it will.

-By taking all these elements into account, we can reach an approximate power consumption for this appliance, so you can keep it in check and even try to work out ways to reduce it further.
+By considering all the above elements, we can reach an approximate power consumption for your kettle, so you can keep it in check and even try to work out ways to reduce it further.

 How Long It Takes to Boil Your Kettle